9 Clever Ideas for Decluttering and Organizing Your Garage

 - Seldom-Used Items: Keep seasonal items or things you don’t use often high and tucked away in a cabinet in the corner or hanging from the ceiling.

-- Often-Used Items: Things you use fairly regularly, but not every day, should be kept near the garage door along the side walls.
+- Often-Used Items: Things you use regularly, but not every day, should be kept near the garage door along the side walls.